Giovanni Borgia, 2nd Duke of Gandía: Years in Spain

-In August 1493, Alexander VI sent his seventeen-year-old son to Spain equipped with a large amount of textiles, jewels, silver and portable goods.
+In August 1493, Alexander VI sent the then-17 year-old Giovanni to Spain equipped with a large amount of textiles, jewels, silver and portable goods.
 "He left Rome loaded with loot and was expected to return next year to make more," wrote the ambassador from Mantua, Giovanni Lucido Cattanei.
-Giovanni Borgia was received with great ceremony by the Catholic Monarchs in the Royal Palace of Barcelona.
+Giovanni was received with great ceremony by the Catholic Monarchs in the Royal Palace of Barcelona.
 His wedding to María Enríquez was celebrated at the end of September 1493.

 Initially there were rumours, to the great dismay of the pope, that the marriage was not consummated.
 Alexander VI rebuked his son in a letter dated 30 November 1493, and repeatedly advised him to be a good husband.
 Eventually, María Enríquez gave birth to two children.
 Juan de Borja y Enríquez (later the 3rd Duke of Gandía) was born on 10 November 1494.
-A daughter, Isabel de Borja y Enríquez was born on 15 January 1497, seven months after Giovanni's departure to Rome; she grew up to be abbess of Santa Clara in Gandía with the name Francisca de Jesús.
+A daughter, Isabel de Borja y Enríquez, was born on 15 January 1497, seven months after Giovanni's departure to Rome; she grew up to be abbess of Santa Clara in Gandía with the name Francisca de Jesús.

 Giovanni Borgia spent three years in Spain where he kept a sizeable court of 130 noblemen and their entourage.
 The pope was constantly worried about his reckless spending, and urged his son to live more moderately and expand his estate.
 Alexander VI was a keen businessman, and the region around Gandía was a major centre of sugarcane production where buying up lands of the cash-strapped local nobility was a smart plan.
 In this regard, Giovanni, like his brother before, simply acted as his father's manager in the duchy but his acquisitions were limited.